Dedini91/WaveSpectra/README.md

 ## 1. **Preprocess raw data and make dataset**
 > Use "get_data.ipynb" to retrieve and save raw data in compressed .npz format
+> Download data from Colab and perform dataset creation locally

 * **make_balanced_dataset.py**
    * Perform PCA, and Constrained KMeans